-Madera High School has a full athletic program that includes 21 sports for boys and girls and competes in the Tri River Athletic League, which is arguably the toughest in the Central Valley.
+Madera High School has a full athletic program that includes 21 sports for boys and girls and competes in the County Metro Athletic Conference, which is one of the toughest in the Central Valley.
 A large cheer and dance team program helps promote school spirit and pride at the various athletic events during the year.